Back to Basics: Landing Site Best Practice to Generate Leads

-Your landing page should have one action; the desired action and no distractions.
+Your landing site should have one action; the desired action and no distractions.

-When we review AdWords accounts we still see lots of advertisers not using landing pages at all.
+When we review AdWords accounts we still see lots of advertisers not using landing sites at all.
 And if they do they still miss the basics to turn that traffic into enquiries. :scream:

 Don’t expect this post to be chock full of advance tips or a new silver bullet to get more leads.

 Don’t run before you can walk.

 You need to get the basics right first.
 Then you can start doing the advanced stuff.

 This is especially useful for people who either sell a service or a bespoke product.